rmarting/rmarting.github.io/_posts/2020-09-28-why-i-use-emoji-in-my-git-commits.md

 ## Tools

-I know that it is very hard to learn all the emojis availables, however there are some useful tools to help you.
+I know that it is very hard to learn all the emojis available, however there are some useful tools to help you.

 From my personal experience, I :cupid: [gitmoji-cli](https://www.npmjs.com/package/gitmojis) by